Insights

 • Yelp

-For example, let’s say a business is listed on Google My Business, Yelp, Facebook, and Yext.
+For example, let’s say a business is listed on Google Business Profiles, Yelp, Facebook, and Yext.
 All these platforms are means of communicating business information to someone searching for relevant keywords.

 Local SEO citations can help your online presence by establishing prominence and help rank on Google Maps.